-In addition to the above mentioned forms, students will be required to submit/complete the following:
+In addition to the above-mentioned forms, students will be required to submit/complete the following:

 - Thesis Title & Thesis Outline - Research Proposal of 5,000 to 7,000 words maximum, consisting of the following: a short description of the project, including the research question; a brief account of the relevant literature, and an account of how the research question and data analysis fit into it; and a description of the research design and associated methods.
-The proposal should also justify the choice of format for the thesis (traditional monograph, set of papers, or a mixture "integrated"). - Written Work between 5,000 and 7,000 words maximum: draft of a first chapter/paper including putting the project in the context of the wider literature; written work may include empirical analysis - Bibliography (this is usually included in the research proposal and written work) - Timetable for Completion - Evidence of participation in the PRS seminar and departmental seminars (the GSA will contact any students whose attendance is not in compliance) - If the data you are planning on using are not pre-existing and anonymised: Research Ethics Forms.
+The proposal should also justify the choice of format for the thesis (traditional monograph, set of papers, or a mixture "integrated").

+- Written Work between 5,000 and 7,000 words maximum: draft of a first chapter/paper including putting the project in the context of the wider literature; written work may include empirical analysis - Bibliography (this is usually included in the research proposal and written work) - Timetable for Completion - Evidence of participation in the PRS seminar and departmental seminars (the GSA will contact any students whose attendance is not in compliance) - If the data you are planning on using are not pre-existing and anonymised: Research Ethics Forms.
 Include either the letter confirming that ethics approval has been granted, or a copy of the completed form (if the application is still in process).
-See later section in this handbook for further details. - If you are planning fieldwork: Risk Assessment Forms (here under "Forms and Information").
+See later section in this handbook for further details. - If you are planning fieldwork: Risk Assessment Forms.
 Please ensure that all risk assessment forms are submitted at least one month in advance of travel.
-See later section in this handbook for further details. - If applicable: statement(s) on the contribution of each co-author (here under "Forms and Information"), signed by all co-authors.
+See later section in this handbook for further details. - If applicable: statement(s) on the contribution of each co-author signed by all co-authors.

 The combined length of the research proposal and written work should be at least 10,000 words, and no longer than 14,000 words.
 The complete application for Transfer of Status should be submitted to the Graduate Studies Administrator.
-Please bind all the work listed above into one documents and submit two bound hardcopies and one electronic copy, plus one electronic copy of the GSO.2 and SOC.1 forms.
+Please compile all the work listed above into one pdf file, plus one digital version of the GSO.2 and SOC.1 forms.